codex-team/editor.js/docs/api.md

-# CodeX Editor API
+# Editor.js API

-Blocks have access to the public methods provided by CodeX Editor API Module.
-Plugin and Tune Developers can use Editor API as they want.
+Blocks have access to the public methods provided by Editor.js API Module.
+Plugin and Tune Developers can use Editor\`s API as they want.

 ## Api object description